John Laing Group

 John Laing Group is a British investor, developer and operator of privately financed, public sector infrastructure projects such as roads, railways, hospitals and schools through public-private partnership (PPP) and private finance initiative (PFI) arrangements.
-It was listed on the London Stock Exchange and was a constituent of the FTSE 250 Index prior to its acquisition by KKR.
+It was listed on the London Stock Exchange and was a constituent of the FTSE 250 Index before its acquisition by KKR.

 The company has its origins in 1848, when James Laing and his wife Ann Graham embarked on a home construction venture in Cumberland before relocating to Carlisle.
 James' son, John Laing, took over the company and pursued larger contracts in the region.
-By 1920, John William Laing had taken charge and continued to expand the business; it became a limited company in 1920 and established its headquarters at Mill Hill, London two years later.
+By 1920, John William Laing had taken charge and continued to expand the business; it became a limited company in 1920 and, two years later, established its headquarters at Mill Hill, London.
 Its activities during and after World War II, particularly in the reconstruction efforts, increased the company's prominence.
 In January 1953, John Laing & Sons was listed on the London Stock Exchange, at which point the business had roughly 10,000 employees.
 William Kirby Laing and John Maurice Laing, who had joined the company in 1950, jointly took over in 1957.

-During the latter half of the twentieth century, the company diversified into road construction and built numerous power stations as well as continuing to construct houses.
+During the latter half of the twentieth century, the company diversified into road construction and built numerous power stations, while continuing to construct houses.
 In 1985, Martin Laing became the chairman and pursued further diversification; shortly thereafter, its home construction grew internationally, particularly in the Middle East, Continental Europe, and the United States.
-While the late 1990s was a time of rapid expansion for the business expanded rapidly, profitability suffered, leading to job losses and the disposal of its construction division to O'Rourke for £1 in 2001 while the property developments divisions were sold to Kier Group and its house building arm was also divested to George Wimpey during the following year.
+While the late 1990s were a time of rapid expansion for the business, profitability suffered, leading to job losses and the disposal of its construction division to O'Rourke for £1 in 2001, while the property development divisions were sold to Kier Group.
+Its house-building arm was also divested to George Wimpey during the following year.
 In place of construction, John Laing Group focused on PPP / PFI opportunities.

 In December 2006, John Laing plc was acquired by the private equity arm of Henderson Group.
 A year later, the Laing Rail division, which had shareholdings in Chiltern Railways, London Overground Rail Operations and Wrexham & Shropshire, was sold to Deutsche Bahn.
 John Laing was part of the Agility Trains consortium that was awarded the Intercity Express Programme contract in 2012.
 In October 2013, the company sold its facilities management business to Carillion.
 The John Laing Environmental Fund was established in 2014.
 During February 2015, the company was listed on the London Stock Exchange again.
 In September 2021, KKR completed the acquisition of John Laing Group.